Who painted the mural in the lounge?

 How do I start my own cat cafe?

 This is a question we get very frequently.
 It’s not an answer one can put in a simple sentence.
 There are many factors to consider.
-We do offer a consulting service, send serious inquiries to email@example.com
+We do offer a consulting service which consists of a call or visit if in Portland and a document which outlines all of the items one needs to consider in order to open they own cat cafe.
+Please send serious inquiries to firstname.lastname@example.org

 Who gives the cats their names?